Fourier-Mukai and autoduality for compactified Jacobians. I: Proof of Theorem A, Corollary B and Theorem C

-The remaining part of the proof will be devoted to showing that the morphism $\Phi$ is an isomorphism of complexes of sheaves.
-We need three preliminary results that we collect under the name of Claims.
-The first result says that $\Phi$ is generically an isomorphism.
-More precisely, let $(\Spec R_X)_{\rm sm}$ be the open subset of $\Spec R_X$ consisting of the points $s\in \Spec R_X$ such that $\X_s$ is smooth.
+The remaining part of the proof will be devoted to showing that the morphism $\Phi$ is a quasi-isomorphism of complexes of sheaves.
+We need some preliminary results that we collect under the name of Claims.
+The first result says that $\Phi$ is generically a quasi-isomorphism.
+More precisely, let $(\Spec R_X)_{\rm sm}$ be the open subset of $\Spec R_X$ consisting of the points $s\in \Spec R_X$ such that $\X_{\ov s}$ is smooth.
 Then we have: